Michelle Murray has been playing guitar and composing songs

 in Englewood N.J.

-Michelle has recently released a new EP, "Coming Home," which is available now on
+In addition to her latest EP, "This Life, My Life," Michelle released another EP, "Coming Home," which is available on

 In addition, she has a Wammie-nominated CD of original songs, "Michelle